-The LLC Agreement provides that the chair of the Board is elected by a majority of the Board and must also be a member of the Board.
-The chair is not required to be an employee of the Company.
-Likewise, the LLC Agreement provides that, so long as the Sixth Amended and Restated Management Services Agreement entered into by and between the Company and the Manager effective as of September 30, 2014, as amended through the date hereof, which we refer to as the "Management Services Agreement", is in effect, the Company's Manager shall second personnel to serve as the chief executive officer and chief financial officer of the Company, subject to the formal election of such individuals by the Company's Board Although there is no requirement that the chief executive officer and the chair be separate positions, the Board has currently chosen to separate the chief executive officer and chair positions.
-Mr. Larry L. Enterline, an independent director, was appointed as Chair of the Board effective as of July 2, 2022.
+Our LLC Agreement provides that the Chair of the Board be elected by a majority of the Board and be a member of the Board.
+The LLC Agreement provides that, so long as the Sixth Amended and Restated Management Services Agreement entered into by and between the Company and the Manager effective as of September 30, 2014, as amended through the date hereof, which we refer to as the "Management Services Agreement", is in effect, the Company's Manager shall second personnel to serve as the Chief Executive Officer and Chief Financial Officer of the Company, subject to the formal election of such individuals by the Company's Board.
+Although there is no requirement that the Chief Executive Officer and the Chair be separate positions, the Board has currently chosen to separate the Chief Executive Officer and Chair positions.
+Mr. Larry L Enterline, an independent director, was appointed as Chair of the Board effective as of July 2, 2022 and currently serves in such role.
 The Board believes the current separation of these roles helps to ensure good Board governance and fosters independent oversight to protect the long-term interests of the Company's shareholders.
-In addition, the Board believes this separation is presently appropriate as it allows our chief executive officer to focus primarily on leading the Company's day-to-day business and affairs while the Board's chair can focus on leading the Board in its consideration of strategic issues and monitoring corporate governance and shareholder matters.
-In furtherance of its dedication to strong corporate governance, in February of 2022, the Board approved amendments to the LLC Agreement to declassify the Board, which was previously divided into three classes serving staggered three-year terms.
-Accordingly, at each annual meeting of shareholders each director (other than any director appointed by the Allocation Member of the Company) will be elected for a term of office to expire at the next annual meeting following his or her election.
-In addition, in March of 2023, the Board appointed a female director, Ms. Teri R. Shaffer, to a Board leadership position, as Chair of the Board's audit committee.
+In addition, the Board believes this separation is presently appropriate as it allows our Chief Executive Officer to focus primarily on leading the Company's day-to-day business and affairs while the Board's Chair can focus on leading the Board in its consideration of strategic issues and monitoring corporate governance and shareholder matters.